Integrated-digital-signal-processing-IP/Integrated_digital_signal_processing_IP/README.md

-# GM Kim is in charge in this branch.
+# GM Kim is in charge of this branch : images processing